-My areas of research and expertise are international, European and national human rights and mental health and mental capacity law and related law, policy and practice review and reform.
-I am particularly interested in decision-making and supported decision-making, achieving the right to the highest attainable standard of mental health, alternatives to coercive psychiatric treatment, and law and policy reform, lived experience experiences, equality and intersectionality (persons experiencing discrimination because of a number of different characteristics) issues and institutional, judicial and state responses in these areas.
+My areas of research, expertise and training/teaching are international, European and national human rights and mental health and mental capacity law and related law, policy and practice review and reform.
+I am particularly interested in decision-making and supported decision-making, achieving the right to the highest attainable standard of mental health, alternatives to coercive psychiatric treatment and other non-consensual interventions, and law and policy reform, lived experience experiences, equality and intersectionality (persons experiencing discrimination because of a number of different characteristics) issues and institutional, judicial and state responses in these areas.
+It is essential that law, policy and practice and related research works meaningfully and effectively for those who are subject to it.

 I work with a number of public and voluntary sector organisations and bodies and regulatory bodies in the field of mental health, mental capacity and/or human rights.
-I regularly publish and speak/present at conferences and seminars and am the founder and Director of our Centre for Mental Health and Capacity Law which is a unit of the university's interdisciplinary Centre for Mental Health Practice, Policy and Law Research which I also lead.
+I regularly publish and speak/present at conferences and seminars .

 My recent work has included/includes: